 Treating Acute Sun Damage

-If you’re unfortunate enough to end up with a sunburn, whether intentionally or out of sheer stupidity, you’ll certainly regret it within a matter of hours.
+If you’re unfortunate enough to end up with a sunburn, whether intentionally or unintentionally, you’ll certainly regret it within a matter of hours.
 Just know the effects of an acute burn are not short term.
 You’ve done lasting damage.

 Still, in the interest of minimizing your suffering, here are some tips for managing your bad decision: